Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Properties of Intuitionistic Grammar Logics

 \subsection{General Undecidability}

 We now establish the undecidability of the \emph{general validity problem} over the class of intuitionistic grammar logics.
 In other words, we show that given an arbitrary intuitionistic grammar logic $\ikm(\albet,\axs)$ and an arbitrary formula $A$, it is undecidable to determine if $\Vdash^{\albet}_{\axs} A$.
-We prove this result by giving a reduction from \emph{classical grammar logics}, for which it is known that determining the (in)validity of a formula relative to an arbitrarily given classical grammar logic is undecidable~\cite[\thm~3.1]{CerPen88}.
-Hence, we introduce classical grammar logics, and as our reduction is proof-theoretic in nature, we will also introduce their refined labeled systems~\cite[p.~98]{Lyo21thesis}, which are based on the nested systems of Tiu et al.~\cite{TiuIanGor12}.
+We prove this result by giving a (proof-theoretic) reduction from \emph{classical context-free grammar logics}, for which it is known that determining the (in)validity of a formula for an arbitrary logic is undecidable~\cite{BalGioMar98}.
+Hence, we introduce classical context-free grammar logics, which we usually refer to as \emph{classical grammar logics} for simplicity, and also introduce their refined labeled systems~\cite[p.~98]{Lyo21thesis}, which are based on the nested systems of Tiu et al.~\cite{TiuIanGor12}.

 Classical grammar logics utilize a language similar to their intuitionistic counterparts, but where formulae are in negation normal form.
 We define this language, denoted $\langc{\albet}$, via the following grammar in BNF: